Quadrubo/waky/README.md

 The project is a pretty simple Laravel app.
 The admin panel is built using [Filament](https://github.com/filamentphp/filament).
 The rest of the site was scaffolded with [Laravel Jetstream](https://github.com/laravel/jetstream) and is using the [Inertia Stack](https://jetstream.laravel.com/2.x/stacks/inertia.html).

-There is also the [TODO.md](TODO.md) file, filled with stuff that is left to do.

 ### Usage

 #### Discord Webhook Notifications